longtqtqn/hackerrank/README.md

-## This repo use to share some my code in hackerrank
+## This repo I use to share some code on HackerRank

 ### Lily's Homework
  * c++14